 The first and most active system of defence in your body is your innate immunity.
-It consists of physical barriers like your skin or bodily hair such as eyelashes or nasal hair that prevent bacteria or viruses from entering your system.
+It consists of physical barriers like your skin or bodily hair such as eyelashes or nasal hair, preventing bacteria or viruses from entering.
 It also functions as an alarm, notifying your adaptive immunity to begin working, and sets off the healing functions.

 When you are exposed to germs, your innate immunity kicks in.
 It tells your body to produce cells that will destroy the infection.
 If you are injured, it triggers the inflammation response and begins healing.
 If a foreign body enters your eyes or throat, it reacts with tears or coughs to expel it.
-This buys time for your adaptive immune system to understand the threat and respond in the appropriate manner.
+This buys time for your adaptive immune system to understand the threat and respond appropriately.

-The adaptive immune system is the second line of defense of the body.
-Once the bacteria or disease has been recognized and reacted to by the innate immunity, your body can respond by creating antibodies to fight it and prevent it from multiplying.
+The adaptive immune system is the second line of defence of the body.
+Once the bacteria or disease has been recognized, your body can respond by creating antibodies to fight it and prevent it from multiplying.

-Your adaptive immunity has a memory that helps it remember a threat, so that it can fight it faster and more efficiently the next time.
+Your adaptive immunity has a memory that remembers threats so that it can fight them faster and more efficiently the next time.
 This is called acquired immunity.
 This type of immunity can only be built after exposure to pathogens or infections.

 Active and passive immunity